OpenStarscape/starscape-server/hacking.md

 An entity is a collection of components.
 It's referred to by an `EntityKey`.
 Not every entity is exposed to every client, but every client-facing object maps to exactly one entity.
 Zero or one components of each component type may be attached to an entity.

 ### Object
-An object (represented on the server by an `ObjectID`) is a client's view onto an entity. different clients may know the same entity by different object IDs, and be given a different set of properties or property values.
+An object (represented by a number) is a client's view onto an entity. different clients may know the same entity by different object IDs.

 ### Component
 A component is a strongly typed piece of state attached to an entity.
 It's generally a struct that contains elements.
 It usually represents something about an entity.
 For example entities that are attached to a `Body` component, have a size and position in 3D space, entities that don't represent non-physical concepts.

 ### Element
 `Element<T>` is an atomic unit of state.
-Components are generally made out of elements.
+Components generally contain elements.
 An element can be subscribed to, in which case it will notify the subscriber when it is changed.
 These notifications are __not__ dispatched immediately.
 Instead, they are queued and processed later in the main game loop.

-### Property
+### Signal
-A property is a client's view onto some piece of state.
-It has a name and is attached to an object.
-A client can get, set, subscribe and unsubscribe from a property.
-A property *often* maps 1:1 with an element, but may calculate it's value based on an element, or based on multiple elements.
-It might even be calculated from information from multiple entities.
+`Signal<T>` is much like an element.
+It can also be subscribed to, but instead of having a value it can be "fired".
+Unlike element update's repeatedly firing a signal with the same value is not filtered out.
+They are useful for things like chat messages or object creation notifications.
+Like elements/properties, the signal the client sees may be some filtered or adapted version of the one in the server State.

 ### Conduit
-Conduits are what connect properties to elements.
-The way they are constructed and used by the game module hasn't been fully fleshed out yet.
+Conduits connect `Element<T>`s, `Signal<T>`s and action closures to the client connections.
+They are composable, and do a number of things.
+For example, they can map input and output so the values the client deals with can be different from the ones stored in the server state.
+The main ones which game code uses directly are `ActionConduit` which exposes an action a client can take and `RWConduit` which exposes a property that can be set (read-write).
+There are many more for various purposes.

 ## Code Style
 ### Documentation